recent posts

 DATABASE_URL=postgres://user:password@prod-db/dbname

-Load the appropriate file based on the environment:
+Load the appropriate file dynamically:

 from dotenv import load_dotenv